jakey-wan-kenobi/how-to-node-jwt/README.md

 ⛑ Work in Progress ⛑

-This is a brief overview of how to use JSON Web Tokens PLUS an OAuth flow to authenticate users in a Node app.
+This is a brief overview of how to use JSON Web Tokens (https://jwt.io/), along with an OAuth partner like Facebook, Twitter, etc., to authenticate users in a Node app.
+This is a powerful authentication schema: it's extremely secure, it's generally simple for users because they don't have to create new accounts and sign in (assuming they use the OAuth partner), and it's easy to manage (no passwords or auth credentials at all).

+(Side note: Alternatively, you could use JWTs alongside a typical password schema as well.
+A topic for a different walkthrough.)

 Generally speaking, the flow looks like this:

 ```
 1. User comes to your app and clicks OAuth sign in button.